DuckyMomo20012/image-n-crypt/README.md

 ### :asterisk: Encrypt and decrypt files manually:

-You can use functions from file `src/helpers/crypto/crypto.py`.
+You can use functions from the file `src/helpers/crypto/crypto.py`.

 Examples below are extracted from file `client/api.py`: